BaseJumper1985/Macro-Manager/README.md

 ### Configuration
 1. To create a new macro:
     1. Run `Shop Macros.exe` then right-click the tray icon that appears.
     1. In the menu you will find `Open INI file for editing`.
-Clicking this will open `macros.ini` Notepad for editing.
+Clicking this will open `macros.ini` in Notepad for editing.
     1. Insert a new line with the macro you want to use on the left, an equal sign in the middle, and the result of the macro on the right. eg. `nasa = National Aeronautics and Space Administration`.
     1. Save, then close Notepad and the program will reload with your changes in effect.